veniamin-ilmer/better-standards/clockwise_trigonometry/readme.md

 e<sup>iθ</sup> = cos(θ) + i * sin(θ)

-If you want to plot a a complex number of a graph, then the real cosine gets plotted on one axis, and the imaginary sine gets plotted on the other axis.
+If you want to plot a complex number of a graph, then the real cosine gets plotted on one axis, and the imaginary sine gets plotted on the other axis.

 Real numbers need to be on the same axis as cosine.